phoenixkonsole/MooNET/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run transcendence-qt.exe.
+Unpack the files into a directory and run Moonet-qt.exe.

-Transcendence Core is the original Transcendence client and it builds the backbone of the network.
+Moonet Core is the original Moonet client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Transcendence transactions;
+However, it downloads and stores the entire history of Moonet transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.